 Cognitive Neuroscience PhD Programs: Degree Overviews

-Candidates for a doctoral program in cognitive neuroscience should have first completed undergraduate study in biology, psychology, philosophy or another area related to cognitive neuroscience.
+Prospective Ph.D. candidates should have completed undergraduate study in biology, psychology, philosophy or another area related to cognitive neuroscience.
 Many schools also require letters of recommendation, a personal statement and resume detailing academic or professional experience.
-Applicants are also required to take entrance exams by many schools, such as the GRE, GMAT and the subject test in psychology.
+Many schools also require applicants to take entrance exams, such as the GRE (Graduate Record Examination) and the subject test in psychology.

 The Ph.D. in Cognitive Neuroscience degree program is highly interdisciplinary, containing courses from the departments of neurobiology, psychology, medicine, philosophy and many others.
 Certain schools allow their students to select which department they'd like to focus on in order to provide flexibility to direct their research towards their own personal areas of interest.
 Other schools have a set core of neuroscience courses and a proseminar sequence to emphasize an integrative cognitive neuroscience approach.
 Doctoral students conduct dissertation research, serve as teaching assistants and undertake courses or proseminars in areas such as: